Commit-Boost/commit-boost-client/docs/docs/get_started/mux-key-loaders.md

 ]
 ```

-**Config:** Specify the path relative to the process working directory, or as an absolute path.
-Note that relative paths are resolved against the directory the sidecar is started from, not the config file's location — absolute paths are recommended for binary deployments.
+Relative paths resolve against the sidecar's working directory, not the config file's location; absolute paths are recommended for binary deployments.

 ```toml
 [[mux]]